In this post, you’ll learn exactly how to create and implement an effective digital marketing strategy step-by-step.

 Once you have this information, you translate that into content marketing assets, having always in mind the ‘intent’ of the user.
 Creating the right type of content that can satisfy the user’s needs, it’s a critical success factor.

-Once you figure out which channels are more likely to work for the satisfaction of your business goals, you concentrate on those.
+Once you figure out which channels are more likely to work to satisfy your business goals, you concentrate on those.

-At regular intervals, you should evaluate and revise your strategy to include new traffic sources and trends.
+You should regularly evaluate and revise your strategy to include new traffic sources and trends.